 Diabetes comes with various challenges, especially for young people.
 But, with early detection, children and teens can learn to manage diabetes and stay as healthy as possible.
 Early signs in children can include increased thirst and urination.

 Type 1 diabetes is much more common in young people than type 2 diabetes.
 However, the rates of both types in young people are increasing.

 In 2014–2015, doctors diagnosed type 1 diabetes in around 18,291 young people aged 10–19 years and type 2 diabetes in around 5,758 young people.

 Young people who develop diabetes have a higher risk of health challenges throughout their life.

 This article will provide an overview of diabetes in children and teenagers, including the symptoms, causes, and treatment options.

 Type 1 and type 2 diabetes are different conditions, but they both affect the body’s use of insulin.
 Although type 1 is more common in young people, both types can affect children and teenagers.

 Type 1 diabetes in children, previously called juvenile diabetes, occurs when the pancreas is unable to produce insulin.

-- more exercise
+- getting more exercise

-- maintaining a healthy weight
+- maintaining a moderate weight